Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias in AI-Based Recruitment

-However, two prominent areas of bias can occur in AI-based sourcing software.
-The first area of bias is in the text of job ads, which have been found to use gendered keywords and phrases, as well as perpetuate age and racial biases \cite{textio_chatgpt,lambrecht2019algorithmic,kuhn2013gender,carpenter2015google,tang2017gender}.
-To address this issue, services like Textio use AI to provide neutral language and reduce potential bias \cite{textio_chatgpt}.
-Unfortunately, many job ads are not tested for bias in their wording, which can negatively impact not only the time and resources spent by organizations to find qualified candidates but also the trust and \textit{self-efficacy}, or confidence, of the jobseeker \cite{snell2006researching,woods2020personnel,wanberg2020job}.
+Bias in AI-based candidate sourcing generally originates from two prominent sources.
+First, bias arises in the textual content of job advertisements, which often include gendered keywords, phrases, and language perpetuating age or racial stereotypes \cite{textio_chatgpt,salinas2023unequal,lambrecht2019algorithmic,kuhn2013gender,carpenter2015google,tang2017gender}.
+Such biased wording can deter certain demographic groups from applying, thereby limiting the diversity of the applicant pool.
+Services like Textio have sought to address this issue by employing AI-driven methods to suggest more neutral, inclusive language \cite{textio_chatgpt}.
+However, because many job advertisements remain untested for bias, this problem persists.
+Unchecked biases in job ads not only increase organizational time and resource expenditures in seeking diverse qualified candidates but also reduce the trust and \textit{self-efficacy}—the confidence of jobseekers in their ability to succeed in the recruitment process—particularly among members of underrepresented or marginalized groups \cite{woods2020personnel,wanberg2020job}.
+Second, bias can stem from word embeddings in text-based models, stemming from inherent cultural, gender, racial, and political biases found in underlying training text data \cite{bolukbasi2016man}.
 Biased job ads can also influence AI-driven job-ad recommendations, leading to skewed ads being shown to users, as observed in previous studies on Facebook and Google job ad recommendations \cite{ali2019discrimination,miller_2015}.